Is Uganda safe for Tourists? Uganda-Safety-Security in 2025

 We are fully committed to keeping you safe and secure on your Safari in Uganda.

-Kabiza Wilderness Safaris is fully committed to ensuring your safety, security, and well-being during your Safari in Uganda.
-We prioritize the security of our clients and take all necessary measures to provide a safe and enjoyable experience.
+At Kabiza Wilderness Safaris, we are committed to ensuring your safety and security during your Safari in Uganda.
+Our well-being is our top priority, and we take all necessary measures to provide you with a safe and enjoyable experience.

-Our team is highly experienced and knowledgeable about the local conditions and protocols.
-We stay updated on the latest information from the Uganda Wildlife Authority, security agencies, and other relevant sources to ensure our clients have the most accurate and reliable information.
+Our team is highly experienced and knowledgeable about local conditions and protocols.
+Stay updated on the latest information from the Uganda Wildlife Authority, security agencies, and other relevant sources to ensure our clients have access to accurate and reliable information.

-We strictly adhere to safety guidelines and rules set by the authorities and enforce them during our safaris.
-Our drivers and guides are trained professionals who always prioritize your safety.
-We maintain close communication with security forces and have established protocols to address potential risks or emergencies.
+We strictly adhere to safety guidelines and rules set by the authorities and enforce these measures during our safaris.
+Your drivers and guides are trained professionals who prioritize your safety, maintain close communication with security forces, and effectively establish protocols to address potential risks or emergencies.

-Rest assured that when you choose Kabiza Wilderness Safaris, you are in the hands of a dedicated team fully committed to providing a safe and secure safari experience in Uganda.
+When you choose Kabiza Wilderness Safaris, you can rest assured that you are in the hands of a dedicated team committed to providing a safe and secure safari experience in Uganda.